-Margaret Sanger Center International (MSCI) is Planned Parenthood of New York City's international program.
-MSCI works with local partners throughout the world to promote healthy sexuality, reproductive choice, and gender equity.
-Many of MSCI's efforts focus on encouraging family communication about sexuality.
+Margaret Sanger Center International (MSCI) was Planned Parenthood of New York City's international program from 1973 to 2010.
+MSCI worked with local partners throughout the world to promote healthy sexuality, reproductive choice, and gender equity.
+Many of MSCI's efforts focused on encouraging family communication about sexuality.
 For example:

 Brochure on sex education for